pretix/pretix/doc/development/algorithms/pricing.rst

  ========== ========== =========== ======= =============

-Rounding by order total, keeping net prices stable
-""""""""""""""""""""""""""""""""""""""""""""""""""
+Compute taxes based on net total
+""""""""""""""""""""""""""""""""

 Algorithm identifier: ``sum_by_net``

-In this algorithm, the gross prices of some the individual lines will be modified such that the end value will be compliant with the computation scheme expected by e.g. EN16931.
-This will lead to different gross prices to be shown for tickets of the same type, but the net price will stay always the same.

-**This is our current algorithm and we recommend it whenever you need to round taxes on document-level and primarily deal with business customers.**
-For the example above:
+In this algorithm, the tax value and gross total are computed from the sum of the net prices.
+To accomplish this within our data model, the gross price and tax of some of the tickets will be changed by the minimum currency unit (e.g. €0.01).
+The net price of the tickets always stay the same.

+**This is the algorithm intended by EN 16931 invoices and our recommendation to use for e-invoicing when (primarily) business customers are involved.**

+The main downside is that it might be confusing when selling to consumers, since the amounts to be paid change in unexpected ways.
+For the example above, the customer expects to pay 5 times 500.00, but they are are in fact charged 499.98:

  ========== ========== =========== ============================== ==============================
    Product   Tax rate   Net price                            Tax                    Gross price